 Capacity utilization

 Capacity utilization measures how production capacity is fully utilized.
 When companies produce at or near full capacity, they need to expand production.
 For this reason, they will invest in new physical capital.
-Increased investment shifts the curve to the right.
+Increased investment shifts the aggregate demand curve to the right.

 Conversely, excess capacity makes companies have little incentive to invest in property, factories, or new equipment.
 They acknowledged it would be more profitable to optimize the current production capacity.